The Team at The Greyhound Coaching Inn and Hotel

 Chefs, Steve and Dave create our menus and prepare all the food served in the Restaurant and Bar.
 Steve has been part of the fabric of The Greyhound for over 25 years and has been instrumental in building an enviable reputation for quality, well prepared and delicious home-cooked food.
-The culinary team ensure they provide the customer with an enjoyable and memorable experience.
+The culinary team ensures it provides the customer with an enjoyable and memorable experience.

 Making sure you receive first-class customer service in the Restaurant and Lounge is Beata, our Restaurant Manager.
 Beata is another member of the team who has been at the Greyhound forever!